annacga/rsc-temporal-coding/README.md

 # rsc-temporal-coding

-# 🧠 Long-Range Position Signals to the Retrosplenial Cortex
+# 🧠 Area-Specific Temporal Coding in the Neocortex

 This repository accompanies the publication: